hpe-storage/python-hpedockerplugin/docs/system-reqs.md

 - OS version support for 3PAR (3.2.1 MU2 and beyond)
 - OS version support for StoreVirtual (11.5 and beyond)

+NOTE: 3PAR FC support is currently not available.

 Supported HPE 3PAR and StoreVirtual clients:

 - python-3parclient version 4.0.0 or newer